noiseprotocol/noise_spec/noise.md

 2.2.
 The handshake: descriptors and patterns
 -------------------------------------------

-A Noise protocol begins with a handshake phase where both parties can send **handshake messages** containing DH public keys and perform DH operations to agree on a shared secret.
+A Noise protocol begins with a handshake phase where both parties send **handshake messages** containing DH public keys and perform DH operations to agree on a shared secret.

 A **descriptor** specifies the DH keys and DH operations that comprise a handshake message.
 A **pattern** specifies the sequence of descriptors that comprise a handshake.

 A simple pattern might describe a one-way encrypted message from Alice to Bob.
 A more complex pattern might describe an interactive handshake.